hed-standard/hed-specification/hedspec/HEDspecification.md

 The second-generation of HED is sometimes referred to as HED-2G.
 HED-2G has multiple hierarchies with concepts that vary independently in different hierarchies.
 For example, if red-triangles and green-triangles are terms in a hierarchy, one is also likely to need red-squares and green-squares as well as all of the other colors.
 Separating independent concepts such as shapes and colors into separate hierarchies, eliminates an exponential vocabulary growth due to term duplication in different branches of the hierarchy.
 HED-2G also introduced nested parentheses to allow clear grouping of related terms.
 A number of datasets have been annotated in HED-2G and released.
 HED-2G versions are HED 5.0.0 to HED 7.x.x.
 Third generation HED or HED-3G starts with HED 8.0.0.

-To facilitate retagging of datasets previously tagged using HED-2G, we have created a mapping of HED-2G tags into HED-3G as described in [Mapping of HED7.1.1 to HED8.0.0](https://docs.google.com/document/d/1MKjJzpxyZULXVRenFhiIvJ_-BpaEqHp3-bMvKxkcoL0/ed).
-We have also created python function `map_hed_versions`, which takes a mapping file and a spreadsheet and maps the tags in the spreadsheet from version A to version B. Each non-blank line of the mapping file is of the form:

-     Version-A-tag | Version-B-string [Notes]

-The mapping file contains mappings for all possible Version A HED tags.
-The vertical bar separates the Version A HED tag from the equivalent Version B HED string.
-The Version B HED string may contain placeholders of the form XXX, YYY, and ZZZ.
-When additional details need to be supplied that aren’t documented in Version A, a description of what is needed appears in square brackets.
-The `map_hed_versions` maps the Version A spreadsheet into the version B spreadsheet.
-Tags that need additional work by the user are marked.
-While not a complete automated mapping, the `map_hed_versions` function greatly reduces the conversion effort.

-While this remapping is convenient, a complete redesign of events and annotation is recommended to take advantage of the more powerful annotation capabilities of HED-3G.

 ## Appendices

-##

 ## A. Resources in support of third generation HED